Gabospa/django-store/README.md

 # django-store

-E-commerce using Django and Django Templates based on Codigo Facilito Project
+E-commerce using Django and Django Templates based on Facilito Project

 ## Install
 Create virtual environment called (venv) and install Django and Pillow with pip.